REGRAD: A Large-Scale Relational Grasp Dataset for Safe and Object-Specific Robotic Grasping in Clutter: Introduction

-\end{itemize} Currently, our dataset contains 111.8k different scenes, including 46.9k training scenes, 32.1k validation scenes, and 32.8k test scenes.
-To facilitate more comprehensive validation of the trained models, we split the validation set as well as the test set into two parts: the \textit{seen} and \textit{unseen} part.
-Such a split method enables to test the generality of our dataset on unseen categories.
-Figure \ref{fig:examples} shows some examples of our dataset.
-We also show the comprehensive and quantitative comparison with other existing grasp datasets in Table \ref{comp}.
+Currently, our dataset contains 111.8k different scenes, including 46.9k training scenes, 32.1k validation scenes, and 32.8k test scenes. {To validate the trained models with unknown objects, the validation set and the test set are split} into two parts: the \textit{seen} and \textit{unseen} parts.
+Figure \ref{fig:examples} shows some examples of our dataset. {The quantitative comparison with other existing datasets could be found in Table \ref{comp}.}

+{In summary, our contributions include: \begin{itemize} \item We propose to automatically label the manipulation relationships by leveraging the physical simulators, avoiding the expensive manual labeling as well as the human bias, which exacerbates the overfitting. \item We contribute a large-scale relational grasping dataset named \regrad.
+As we know, it is the first large-scale relational grasping dataset. \item We validate the sim-to-real performance of both manipulation relationship detection and grasp detection on \regrad, and the results show that the models trained on \regrad could surprisingly transfer to realistic scenarios only by proper domain randomization. techniques. \end{itemize}}